solveme/philosophers/README.md

 # Progressbar note

-During execution there would be several progressbars, that would reflect how many time each philosopher spend on thinking/eating.
+During execution there would be several progressbars, that would reflect how much time each philosopher spend on thinking/eating.
 This progressbars may be displayed not properly sometimes (e.g. in IDE).
 However, they look good in my Linux terminal (both X session and plain tty).
 If you experience problems with it, you can use `-NP` option to disable progressbar displaying.